 KENNETH R. KASE

-is Honorary Vice-President of NCRP.
+is Vice President Emeritus of NCRP.
 He was a member of the Council for 24 y, served as Senior Vice President for 9 y, and for 12 y as Scientific Vice President and Chair of Scientific Committee 46 for Operational Radiation Safety.
 He also was a member of Committee 4 of the International Commission on Radiation Protection from 1997 to 2001.
 Dr. Kase completed his term as President of the International Radiation Protection Association (IRPA) in May 2012.
 He served as Vice-President from 2004 to 2008, and chaired the International Congress Program Committee for the 2000 International Congress on Radiation Protection (IRPA 10) in Hiroshima, Japan.

 Throughout his career Dr. Kase has been active in research activities related to radiation physics and radiation protection, particularly in radiation measurements and the operation of particle accelerators.
 He has published over 75 papers in peer reviewed journals, co-authored one book, and edited three others on radiation dosimetry.

 Dr. Kase served on the Board of Directors of the Health Physics Society (HPS) from 1989 to1992 and 2002 to 2005 and as President of the HPS in 2003 to 2004.
 He served on the Board of Directors of the American Association of Physicists in Medicine (AAPM) from 1984 to 1991, and as AAPM Treasurer from 1986 to 1991.
 Dr. Kase also has been an associate editor of Health Physics, Medical Physics, and Radiation Research.